ReLoRA: High-Rank Training Through Low-Rank Updates: Results

 ReLoRA, without a jagged schedule and optimizer reset, performs similarly to LoRA because old optimizer states force the newly initialized parameters into the same subspace as the prior weights, limiting the model's capacity.
 However, doing a naive optimizer reset with ReLoRA causes the model to diverge.
 A jagged schedule helps to stabilize training and has a positive impact on the mixture.
 In our initial experiments, we also observed that a combination of partial optimizer reset and jagged scheduler allows for a quicker warm-up, as low as 50 steps, instead of hundreds of steps required when the optimizer is initialized from scratch.

 \paragraph{Warm start}

 The warm start shows the most significant improvement, dropping perplexity by almost 10 points.
 To investigate whether post-warmup training contributes to the loss, we measured the perplexity of the warmed-up network, which equals $27.03$.
 It outperforms all low-rank methods except for our final \methodname{} recipe but still demonstrates a significant difference from the final network.
 This demonstrates the importance of early training, similar to the concept of the lottery ticket hypothesis with rewinding \cite{frankle2019stabilizing}.
+In our experiments, unless specified otherwise, we performed warm start for about $1/4$ of the total training updates.